Skip to content

 When to useAfter implementing changes, before committing

 What it doesReads recent git diff.
 Checks for duplication, complexity, pattern inconsistency, CLAUDE.md compliance.
-Reports as prioritized table with Fix/Skip recommendations.
+Reports as prioritized table with Fix/Skip recommendations, and writes the findings to .claude/scratch/last-review.md (SHA-keyed) so /refactor-clean can pick them up.

 /build-fix